Early Childhood Education (B.S.Ed.)

 The purpose of this study was to investigate the level of influence parents had on the career decision making process for their children who are pre-service teachers.
 Participants were pre-service teachers in their final year in the teacher education program.
 Data were collected using both a survey and interviews.
 The data were then divided into two groups consisting of responses from the pre-service teachers who are children of educators and those who are children of non-educators.
 In comparing these two groups, this study revealed that the children of educators indicated a slightly greater parent influence on their career choices than the children of non-educators.
 Qualitative findings showed that some of the educator parents discouraged their children from pursuing education and therefore most of the pre-service teachers actually began college in other career fields.

 Tillman, Kristen, "Parental Influence on College Students’ Career Aspirations" (2015).
-University Honors Program Theses.
+Honors College Theses.
 86.